 Guest or honorary authorship based solely on position (e.g., research supervisor, departmental head) is discouraged.

 Anyone may point out unethical behavior and misconduct to the Editor and Publisher with enough shreds of evidence.
-In consultation with the Publisher, the Editor will initiate an investigation against this Unethical misconduct, complete the procedure until an unbiased decision is reached, and maintain confidentiality throughout the research process.
-The author should be allowed to reply to all minor or major accusations.
+In consultation with the Publisher, the Editor will initiate an investigation against this Unethical misconduct, complete the procedure until an unbiased decision is reached, and maintain confidentiality throughout the process.
+The author will be contacted to find reply to all minor or major accusations.

-In case of serious breaches, the employer may be informed by the publishers, where appropriate, by the Editor/Publisher, after reviewing all available information and shreds of evidence or seeking help from experts in that field.
+In case of serious breaches, the employer/ institution of the authors may be informed by the publishers, where appropriate, by the Editor/Publisher, after reviewing all available information and shreds of evidence or seeking help from experts in that field.

 Consent for Publication:

-If the manuscript has individuals' data, such as personal detail, audio-video material, etc., the author's consent should be taken by the individual.
-In children's cases, permission should be obtained from the parent or the legal guardian.
+If the manuscript has individuals' data, such as personal detail, audio-video material, etc., the individual's consent should be taken by the author.
+In children's cases, such permission should be obtained from the parent or the legal guardian of the child.

 References follow the text in a section headed REFERENCES (use first-level head format identified earlier).